-We have audited the remuneration report of 1&1 Aktiengesellschaft (formerly 1&1 Drillisch Aktiengesellschaft), Maintal, for the fiscal year from 1 January to 31 December 2021 to formally verify whether the disclosures required by Sec.
-162 (1) and (2) AktG ["Aktiengesetz": German Stock Corporation Act] have been made.
-In accordance with Sec.
-162 (3) AktG, we have not audited the content of the remuneration report.
+We have formally audited the remuneration report of the 1&1 AG, Montabaur (formerly Maintal), for the financial year from 1 January to 31 December 2022 to determine whether the disclosures pursuant to § [Article] 162 Abs. [paragraphs] 1 and 2 AktG [Aktiengesetz: German Stock Corpora-tion Act] have been made in the remuneration report.
+In accordance with § 162 Abs.
+3 AktG, we have not audited the content of the remuneration report.

-In our opinion, the disclosures required by Sec.
-162 (1) and (2) AktG have been made in the attached remuneration report in all material respects.
+In our opinion, the information required by § 162 Abs.
+1 and 2 AktG has been disclosed in all mate-rial respects in the accompanying remuneration report.
 Our opinion does not cover the content of the remuneration report.